Plan your visit to Ayscoughfee Hall and Gardens

 Toilets - There are toilets outside in the Gardens.
 These are currently open 10am until 3pm, when the Cafe is open.
 These are located in the pavilion (next to the cafe), and include an accessible toilet that can be accessed with a RADAR key.

-Ayscoughfee Hall Café is open every day from 10am until 3pm.
+Ayscoughfee Hall Café is open For Take Aways Only - Tuesday to Sundays from 10am until 3pm.
 They have Covid Safety measures in place, so please do be patient.
 Please see their website www.ayscoughfeehallcafe.co.uk or Facebook page for more information.
 You can also call them on 07860 620036 or email them at email@example.com.
 Ayscoughfee Hall Café is a family run business with a passion for food, which aims create a family friendly eatery using locally sourced homemade food.
 The Café can be found in the Garden Pavilion, in the heart of the Gardens.
 They serve hot and cold food, tea, coffee and cold drinks, as well as ice lollies, ice cream and homemade cakes.

 Ayscoughfee Hall Museum remains closed until further notice to help suppress the spread of the COVID-19 virus.
 We will continue to monitor updates and advice and we look forward to welcoming you back as soon as we can.
 Any events due to take the place at the Hall during this time will be postponed.